Kmenguete/OpenClassroom_project7/README.md

 The optimized solution algorithm is very interesting.
 Because, during the implementation of this solution, we discovered that we don't need to explore all possible combinations, in order to get the most profitable shares list.
 We succeeded to get the best combination with less time and fewer spaces in memory.
-This is what makes our solution optimal(less time and fewer spaces in memory for the same results).
+This is what makes our solution optimal(less time and fewer spaces in memory for the same result).
 Anyway, our bruteforce algorithm was not suitable at all for very large dataset.

 However, our optimized solution is perfectly suitable for very large dataset.
 Before to implement our optimized solution,